ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The [parseopt]{.mod} module supports additional to pass option values without the need to separate the option name and the option value with a [:]{.term} or a [=]{.term}, e.g. a command line like [-a3]{.term}.
+The [parseopt] module supports additional to pass option values without the need to separate the option name and the option value with a [:]{.term} or a [=]{.term}, e.g. a command line like [-a3]{.term}.
 To make that work, we have to tell the parser which options have values and